GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 By its very nature, robotics has always been one of the main applications of #acr("RL").
 Robots are fundamentally incarnated as they interact with the real physical world.
-As such, trial-and-error learning strategies have been a logical, human-inspired approach for robotics.
+As such, trial-and-error learning strategies have been a logical, human-inspired approach to robotics.

 *Earlier works.*
 Historically, robotics has been studied from the perspective of control theory.